snopan/dokku-githook/README.md

 	* `HOOK_NAME` - Hook identifier that is part of a link
 	* `APP_NAME` - Dokku app that is part of a link

+## Exit Status Codes
+For easier debugging, all commands would exit with specific exit codes if it's not a common error.
+If it's just a mv or echo error it would be under exit 1, but for uncommon errors it will follow the table below.
+#### Input errors
+10 - No GITHUB_HOOK_PORT defined
+11 - No LOCAL_CONTROL_PORT defined
+12 - No GITHUB_USERNAME defined
+13 - No GITHUB_TOKEN defined

+#### Other command errors
+20 - Apt actions
+21 - Wget downloads
+22 - Tar extraction
+23 - Ufw port fowarding
+24 - Systemd services

+#### Dokku errors
+30 - Github auth